(The dark sand bay)

 Bahía Cuastecomate is located 4 km from the

-Mex 200 junction west of Melaque, and named after the fruit
+Mex 200 junction on the West side of Melaque.
+It is named after the fruit

-of the Tecomate tree.
-The dark sand beach in this cove is well
+Tree which grow there.
+The dark sand beach is well

 protected from offshore winds, making it a quiet spot for